 Introduction

 African swine fever (ASF) ranks among the most damaging viral diseases affecting swine farming.
 The etiologic agent is a large DNA virus belonging to the Asfaviridae family (Dixon et al., 2013).
 African Swine Fever Virus (ASFV) causes haemorrhagic fever in susceptible infected swine, with mortality rates of up to 100% in naïve domestic pigs.
 In Africa, wild suids (warthogs, and possibly bushpigs and giant forest hogs) are natural vertebrate reservoirs that are resistant to the disease (Jori et al., 2013).
 In Europe, wild boars are susceptible to ASFV and exhibit clinical symptoms and mortality rates comparable to those of domestic pigs.
 In certain countries, soft ticks of the genus Ornithodoros act as vectors or natural reservoirs of ASFV.
-The virus can persist for several years, potentially leading to epizootic outbreaks in pig farms that have become colonized by ticks, even with the implementation of ASF control measures. (i.e., pig slaughtering, disinfection, and quarantine) (Boinas et al., 2011; Jori et al., 2013).
-Once ASFV is introduced into a new free area where the presence of Ornithodoros ticks is highly suspected, as it occurred in the Caucasus in 2007 or more recently in the Caribbean, the potential for long-term persistence of ASFV in tick reservoirs and ASFV transmission via tick bites raises concern (Beltrán-Alcrudo et al., 2008; EFSA et al., 2021).
+The virus can persist in ticks for several years, potentially leading to epizootic outbreaks in pig farms that have become colonized by ticks, even with the implementation of ASF control measures (i.e., pig slaughtering, disinfection, and quarantine) (Boinas et al., 2011; Jori et al., 2013).
+Once ASFV is introduced into a new free area where the presence of Ornithodoros ticks is highly suspected, as it occurred in the Caucasus in 2007 or in the Caribbean in 2021, the potential for long-term persistence of ASFV in tick reservoirs and ASFV transmission via tick bites raises concern (Beltrán-Alcrudo et al., 2008; EFSA et al., 2021).
+Ornithodoros soft ticks feed not only on wild suids but on a large variety of vertebrate hosts (aardvark, porcupine, chicken tortoise…).
+However, the presence of ASFV in these non-suid hosts has never been detected.

 Vector competence generally refers to the vector’s capacity to be infected by a pathogen, to maintain and multiply this pathogen, and finally to transmit it to a new susceptible host (Gillespie et al., 2004).
-The biological steps taking place within the arthropod vector can be broken down into four stages: (i) the ingestion of an infected blood meal, (ii) the infection of the vector upon crossing of its intestinal midgut by the pathogen, (iii) the persistence and multiplication of the pathogen within the vector despite the vector’s immune response, and (iv) the dissemination of the pathogen inside the vector by crossing organic barriers and ultimately reaching organs implicated in the transmission to vertebrate hosts, typically the salivary glands and coxal glands.
+The biological steps taking place within the arthropod vector can be broken down into four stages: (i) the ingestion of an infected blood meal, (ii) the infection of the vector upon crossing of its intestinal midgut by the pathogen, (iii) the persistence and multiplication of the pathogen within the vector, and (iv) the dissemination of the pathogen inside the vector by crossing organic barriers and ultimately reaching organs implicated in the transmission to vertebrate hosts, typically the salivary glands and coxal glands.
 Sexual transmission of pathogens between males and females of vectors as well as transovarial transmission from female vectors to their progeny can occur through the infection of reproductive organs.
 Although not strictly included in the formal definition of the vector competence, these pathways of transmission will also be considered in this review.